openSUSE/landing-page/README.md

 ---

 #CONTRIBUTE
-## Do you wanna contribute providing translation for the new openSUSE website?
+## Do you want to help to translate the new openSUSE website?
 If yes is your answer, then you will making thousands of users happy to have the openSUSE landing page in their language.

 The openSUSE translations are hosted in subversion on http://svn.opensuse.org - the template for it is opensuse-landing-page.pot.
 You need to update